Trade pathways for women

 How to attract women into trade careers

-Working with the Behavioural Insights Unit in the Department of Customer Service, Training Services NSW has developed the following resources to support the attraction of women into trades:
+Working with the Behavioural Insights Unit in the Department of Customer Service, Training Services has developed the following resources to support the attraction of women into trades:

 - Evidence-backed tips to prompt women of all ages to consider a career in non-traditional trades: Communications Guide – Evidence-based advice to help you communicate with girls and women about non-traditional trades